 Many comprehensive travel insurance policies now include coverage if your tour operator defaults; however, it is important to understand exactly what is covered by your policy.
 If you buy a policy directly from a tour provider, usually it does not cover the default of that provider -- so it's generally a good idea to purchase your policy from an independent company.
 Some policies only cover tour operator default if the operator ceases operations entirely, which they may not do even if they file for bankruptcy.

 Some travel insurers also offer comprehensive "cancel for any reason" policies.
 You can find more information on several such policies at TripInsuranceStore.com.

 Medical insurance encompasses several types of coverage.
-Emergency medical evacuation insurance covers the cost of transportation if a qualified physician determines that you must be evacuated for treatment to the nearest medical facility or to the United States (if it's warranted), due to a physical injury or sickness.
-This insurance is highly recommended for cruise passengers and adventure travelers visiting remote areas.
+Emergency medical evacuation insurance covers the cost of transportation if a qualified physician determines that you must be evacuated for treatment to the nearest medical facility or to your home country (if it's warranted), due to a physical injury or sickness.
+This insurance is highly recommended for cruise passengers and travelers visiting remote areas or developing countries.